5 Strategies to Reduce Stress

-How can we Reduce our Levels of stress?
 Stress is a massive issue for many people right now, especially for those who have burned out in the past, or feel like they're on the way to burnout now.
 People are wondering what they can do about stress, to reduce it quickly and effectively.

-5 Strategies for Reducing Stress:
+5 Strategies for quickly Reducing Stress:

 1. WALK - Walk every day.
-You need to get out into nature, if at all possible, so that your mind can focus on something outside of yourself.
+It is great to get out into nature so that your mind can focus on something outside of yourself and your body can activate the parasympathetic (rest and digest) nervous system.
 Nature gives us an amazing opportunity to do this, especially if you can get near the sea or amongst trees or fields.
 However, even if you live in the middle of a city, if you have a park or a little bit of green, go there.
+Studies have shown that as little as 20 minutes of being in a park can reduce stress levels.
 Being surrounded by the colour green, or blue if you live by the sea, can help to lower blood pressure and heart rate and help the body to recover from stress.
-When we are in long-term stress our body's sympathetic nervous system is regularly triggered.
-We want to be in rest and digest, where our parasympathetic system is activated as much as possible.
+When we are in long-term stress our body's sympathetic nervous system is over activated.
+We need to down-regulate it as often as we can throughout the day or week.We work best when our system is in rest and digest, safe and social, which is active when our parasympathetic nervous system is activated.
 So try to get out and walk every day.

 3. HYDRATE -The third strategy is to keep drinking water throughout the day.
 Our body and our brain need to be kept hydrated.
 One of the things that we do when we are stressed is forget to drink water or we just drink Coca Cola or loads of coffee, which add to the dehydration.
 A small amount of caffeine, lots of herbal tea and water are better.
 Black or green tea is actually quite beneficial in small amounts.

 4. JOY - Taking time out to enjoy yourself, gratitude, happiness, contentment and enthusiasm, also known as positive 'affect', have been shown to reduce the risk of cardio vascular disease over a 10 year period.
-For every one-point increase in positive affect on a five-point scale, the rate of heart disease can decrease by up to 22 percent.
+For every one-point increase in positive 'affect' on a five-point scale, the rate of heart disease can decrease by up to 22 percent.

 5. EXERCISE -The last strategy to reduce stress is exercise.
 Whether that means going to the gym, taking a class, swimming, dance, yoga, tai chi, boxing, cycling or any other form of exercise.
 Exercise increases endorphins (runners high) and it literally melts stress away.
 If you choose something you really enjoy doing, then you are far more likely to engage in it long term.